Track mileage automatically

 GPS trackers

 A GPS tracker is a small hardware device that can track an asset, including cars.
-It provides real-time location data, and depending on the tracker, it might also give you data about route history, speed, collisions, and more.
+It provides real-time location data, and depending on the tracker, it might also give you data about route history, speed, and more.

-How it works: When you place the GPS tracker in the vehicle, it will appear on a connected map service, such as Google Maps.
+How it works: When you install the GPS tracker in the vehicle, it will appear on a connected map service, such as Google Maps.
 Depending on your needs and goals, it can also be connected to more comprehensive management software.

 Pros:

-• Accurate mileage recording
+• Accurate location information

 • Can be transferred between vehicles, depending on the installation process